FlexMeasures/flexmeasures/documentation/plugin/customisation.rst

 .. note:: It's possible to add arguments that describe the asset flexibility and the EMS context in more detail.
 For example,
           for storage assets we support various state-of-charge parameters.
-For now, the existing schedulers are the best documentation.
+For now, the existing in-built schedulers are the best documentation.

 Finally, make your scheduler be the one that FlexMeasures will use for certain sensors: